ruby-analysis/delfos/README.md

 #in config/environments/development.rb
 #or config/environments/test.rb

+#Delfos is very slow, so we recommend only setting up when required
+if ENV["delfos"]
   require "delfos/rails"
-#Delfos is very slow, so we recommend running manually or perhaps on a CI build
-Delfos.setup!(enabled: ENV["DELFOS"])
+  Delfos.setup!
+end

 # Any code defined in the app or lib directories executed after this point will
 # automatically have coupling information recorded.